 Below is a brief description of each of our affiliated producers.
 A detailed list of items and prices can be found on our online order system (for registered Chubeza members).

 Hilaf Menahem specializes in growing fruit at his farm “Melo Hatene” (meaning “bountiful basket,” the Hebrew equivalent of cornucopia).
 Hilaf is a close neighbor – in order to deliver his produce to us, he only has to cross the low hills separating our fields from his orchards in Karme Yosef.
 At Melo Hatene the Menahem family has created a special, magical place, where instead of a large monoculture containing a single fruit variety, there thrives a marvelously mixed orchard of many varied fruit trees, bushes and climbing vines, interspersed with vegetables, herbs and every imaginable plant.
 The diversity of fruit includes familiar friends like apples, citrus, plums and grapes, alongside raspberries, guava, annona (sugar apple), figs, pomegranates, loquats and more.
 The fruits available vary with the season.
-You can order a small/large box on a regular basis, choose individual fruit by weight, or put in a personal order directly to Hilaf.
+You can order a small/large box on a regular basis, or choose individual fruit box.

 Stone-ground by Assaf in Pardes Hana, this flour is especially great since it is from Israeli wheat, growing mainly not far from Assaf in the Bet She’an Valley.
 From the moment of grinding, the flour is refrigerated to discourage insect and other pest development.
 In addition to 100% whole wheat flour, Assaf prepares a 70% wheat flour (reduced bran), spelt flour, rye flour (both imported), as well as coarse-ground semolinas from the above grains.
 The following specialty flours are also available: rice, corn, oats, buckwheat, white spelt and quinoa.
 All flours are organic and of excellent quality.